Severe Weather On Uptick In El Niño Year

 The severe weather in Florida recently was a direct result of an El Nino tornado season which this year is a few months early.
 In El Niño years, severe weather tends to increase for states in the South leading to more rain events, severe weather and tornadoes.
 Florida’s deadliest tornado outbreaks happen during El Niño years.

 This story is about severe weather tornadoes from CBS news reporter David Begnaud.
 He tells of a rash of early-season tornadoes that hit parts of “Dixie Alley” which “includes much of the area of the lower Mississippi Valley.
 It stretches from eastern Texas and Arkansas across Louisiana, Mississippi, Tennessee, Alabama, Georgia, to upstate South Carolina and western North Carolina; the area reaches as far north as southeast Missouri and southwest Kentucky.”

 This part of the country is less well-known for tornadoes than “Tornado Alley.”
 But hey, a tornado is a tornado no matter where it’s from.

 From The Weather Network comes a story about severe weather warning signs.

 - Severe thunder/lightning

 - Funnel clouds

 Don’t be caught flat-footed!
-We have a great selection of Emergency Supplies that include food, water and first aid stocks to help you and your family through any emergency.
+We have a great selection of Emergency Essentials that include food, water and first aid stocks to help you and your family through any emergency.

 Share with us, if you will, your emergency weather related stories.
 How did you cope during an emergency?